 Following changes in education for SEND in September 2014, the SEND Information Report is a government requirement for all schools to do.
 The Local Education Authority (Somerset County Council) is also required to produce their own Local Offer for parents, which links to individual schools.
 This will provide information on what services are available within Somerset and what support they offer.

-Please find below our SEND Information Report and a link to Somerset's Local Offer:
+Please find below our SEND Information Report and our SEND Provision Intent, Implementation and Impact document:

 SEND News in Somerset